A Point-free Perspective on Lax extensions and Predicate liftings: Preliminaries

 for all $v, w \in \V$.
-A quantale is \df{non-trivial} whenever \(\bot\), the least element of \(\V\), does not coincide with \(\top\), the greatest element of \(\V\).
+A quantale is \df{non-trivial} if the least element \(\bot\) of \(\V\) does not coincide with the greatest element \(\top\).
 Moreover, a quantale is \df{integral} if \(\top\) is the unit of the monoid operation \(\otimes\) of \(\V\), which we refer to as tensor or multiplication.

-\begin{remark} In categorical parlance, a quantale is a commutative monoid in the symmetric monoidal category \(\SUP\) of complete lattices and suprema preserving maps. \end{remark}
+\begin{remark} In categorical parlance, a quantale is a commutative monoid in the monoidal category of complete lattices and suprema-preserving maps. \end{remark}

 \begin{examples} Quantales are common in mathematics and computer science. \begin{enumerate} \item Every frame becomes a quantale with \(\otimes = \wedge\) and \(k = \top\). \item Every left continuous \(t\)-norm \citep{AFS06} defines a quantale on the unit interval equipped with its natural order.
 The following are some typical examples. \begin{enumerate} \item The product \(t\)-norm has tensor given by multiplication and